-- The Contractor was recommended to perform landscape maintenance operations, including replacing or removed all dead trees; providing stakes for leaning trees; re-staking all trees with broken/leaning tree stakes; pruning of die back tree branches; fertilizing of plants; and cutting of overgrown grass and removal of weeds on slopes, to ensure a healthy establishment of the compensatory planting; - The Contractor was reminded to replace or remove 371 dead trees, and any other trees found to be in poor conditions prior to the next site inspection; - The Contractor was reminded to carry out regular inspection of all tree stakes, especially trees on locations where it could be easily blown over in strong wind conditions, and rectify all defects as soon as possible; and - The Contractor was reminded to update the drawings to show the locations of replacement/replanting trees after the replanting is implemented.
+- The Contractor was recommended to perform landscape maintenance operations, including replacing or removed all dead trees; erecting the fallen trees; providing stakes for leaning trees; re-staking all trees with broken/leaning tree stakes; pruning of die back tree branches; fertilizing of plants; and cutting of overgrown grass and removal of weeds on slopes, to ensure a healthy establishment of the compensatory planting. - The Contractor was reminded to replace dead and missing trees, and any other trees found to be in poor conditions prior to the next site inspection. - The Contractor was reminded to erect the fallen trees and to provide tree stakes to those trees for supporting. - The Contractor was reminded to carry out regular inspection of all tree stakes, especially trees on locations where it could be easily blown over in strong wind conditions, and rectify all defects as soon as possible. - The Contractor was reminded to update the drawings to show the locations of replacement/replanting trees after the replanting is implemented. - It is recommended that the Contractor could consider tree species which have higher wind resistance when selecting the replanting trees.